About Mental Health America of the MidSouth

 Mental Health America of the MidSouth (MHA MidSouth) was founded in 1946 by Vanderbilt psychiatrist, Frank Luton, M.D., with underwriting provided by the Junior League of Nashville.
 The core of the organization was a helpline and community resources, which remain a constant today.
 In 1988, the agency expanded from serving Nashville to serving Middle Tennessee.
 MHA of the MidSouth grew to provide many programs and services that are available statewide today.

-Mission and Goals carol scaled
+Mission and Goals carol

 In the early 1950s, Mental Health America issued a call to asylums across the country for their discarded chains and shackles.
 On April 13, 1953, at the McShane Bell Foundry in Baltimore, Md., Mental Health America melted down these inhumane bindings and recast them into a sign of hope: the Mental Health Bell.